Zinoex/tlos/README.md

 - Detector loops

 Note that for sensor equipment not supporting this protocol, it is recommended to develop a stand-alone adaptor rather than letting the coordinator support its direct communication.
-The reason is that a coordinator not implementing proprietary or specific protocols are more prone to a vendor lock-in.
+The reason is that a coordinator implementing proprietary or specific protocols are more prone to a vendor lock-in.

 ### Supervisor